 CIGLR’s core mission is to help NOAA accomplish its goals for research and management of the Laurentian Great Lakes.
-One way we expand and enhance NOAA’s research capacity in the Great Lakes is by fostering interactions between NOAA scientists and academic researchers at University Partner Institutions that include the following 9 universities: Central Michigan University, Cornell University, Grand Valley State University, Lake Superior State University, Michigan State University, University of Michigan (administrative lead), Michigan Technological University, Ohio State University, University of Minnesota-Duluth, Wayne State University, University of Windsor and University of Wisconsin-Milwaukee.
+One way we expand and enhance NOAA’s research capacity in the Great Lakes is by fostering interactions between NOAA scientists and academic researchers at University Partner Institutions that include the following 9 universities: Central Michigan University, Cornell University, Grand Valley State University, Michigan State University, University of Michigan (administrative lead), Ohio State University, University of Minnesota-Duluth, University of Windsor and University of Wisconsin-Milwaukee.

 University Partners provide valuable resources to the CIGLR partnership that help strengthen NOAA’s mission in the Great Lakes, including: